Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 {linenos=off}
     $ npm install

 This installs a bunch of dependencies like React, a few Webpack extensions, and a JavaScript transpiler (Babel) with a few bells and whistles.
-Sometimes parts of the installation fail.
+Sometimes, parts of the installation fail.
 If it happens to you, try re-running `npm install` for the libraries that threw an error.
 I don't know why this happens, but you're not alone.
 I've been seeing this behavior for years.

 Now that we have all the basic libraries and tools, we have to install two more libraries: